 If you live in Australia and you shop at Coles {and most likely even if you don't shop there} you should have heard about the Coles Little Shop mini collectables over the last few weeks.
 For those who aren't aware they're a set of 30 miniature supermarket items that can be collected individually in blind bags each time you spend $30.
 They've caused a massive uproar because they were launched relatively close to the introduction of the single use plastic bag ban across the eastern states.

 Controversy aside though, I have to put my hand up and admit I was always going to collect them.
 Normally I'm not a fan of plastic toys, but there's just something about little tiny versions of everyday items that's had me as excited as my 5yr old.
-In fact I've possibly been more excited than her, it's a close call.
-My inner child is very much alive and well and has been getting an adrenaline rush every time we've gone shopping over the last few weeks.
-I need to have them all... every single one.
-Tiny pieces of plastic that literally do nothing, except make my heart explode with happiness every time I hold them {it's entirely possible I have a problem}.
-It's OK, I let the kids touch them too, occasionally.
-Last time I checked I was a 33yr old adult, yet I'm as giddy as a school girl.
+I need to, I mean the girls need to, have them all... every single one.

 What you will need:

-• Coles Little Shop mini collectables {or Shopkins Littles}
+- Coles Little Shop mini collectables, Shopkins Littles or Mini Brands

 I included a pair of tweezers and handy scoopers with our set up to encourage her to remove the rubbish and rescue the animals.
 I left it up to her to choose which one she used, or if she wanted to use them at all.
 You could use tongs or a ladle as a substitute or they can just use their hands.